Therapeutic relationships in mental health nursing for LPN (PNRS 101)

 This course is designed for Licensed Practical Nurses (LPN) who wish to enhance their skills in working with clients experiencing mental health issues and their families.

 This course focuses on establishing therapeutic relationships and communication skills.
-Topics such as therapeutic use of self, listening and responding skills, empathetic communication, effective questioning, the problem-solving process, communicating in groups, client and family education, and the health care interview are included.
-This course is evaluated through one written assignment to be submitted by e-mail and one multiple-choice examination.
+Topics such as therapeutic use of self, listening and responding skills, empathetic communication, effective questioning, the problem solving process, communicating in groups, client and family education, and the health care interview are included.

 LPNs may register for specific professional development purposes, or as part of the LPN Mental Health Nursing certificate program.
 Students interested in completing the certificate program must apply for admission and be accepted into the program.
-Details of the required documents and program application forms are available on the program web page.
-Please note that a maximum of one course completed for professional development may be applied toward satisfaction of certificate program requirements.
+Details of the required documents are available on the program web page.
+Please note that a maximum of two courses completed for professional development may be applied toward satisfaction of certificate program requirements.

 By the end of this course, students will be able to